Find a Qualified Attorney Near You

 What happens if the police fail to apprise you of your Fifth Amendment right to remain silent?
 In that case, nothing said in response to police questioning during a custodial interrogation can be used against you in court.
 Any evidence that law enforcement also derives from improper custodial interrogation is inadmissible.

 For instance, suppose the police fail to Mirandize you.
 Their questioning leads them to a murder weapon.
 That weapon and the contents of that interrogation are both inadmissible in court.
-However, if they can show that they would have found the weapon without your statements, the court could admit the weapon into evidence.
+But, if they can show that they would have found the weapon without your statements, the court could admit the weapon into evidence.

 Physical and Psychological Intimidation

-Any admissions you make after police Mirandize you are generally admissible in court.
-However, police officers cannot intimidate you to get you to make a statement.
 Law enforcement has used tactics like sleep deprivation to obtain suspect admissions.
-Law enforcement's use of these tactics can render these statements involuntary.
+Law enforcement’s use of these tactics can render these statements involuntary.
 Involuntary statements are not admissible in court.

 Answering law enforcement’s questions can significantly affect your criminal case.
 Custodial interrogation issues are best handled by an expert criminal defense lawyer.
 An attorney can provide you with legal advice and answer questions regarding:

-• Defense strategy for pending criminal charges
+- Defense strategy for pending criminal charges

-• Your legal rights related to police interrogations
+- Your legal rights related to police interrogations

-• Police questioning after a DUI incident
+- Police questioning after a DUI incident or other criminal charge

 Can I Solve This on My Own or Do I Need an Attorney?

-• A lawyer can seek to reduce or eliminate criminal penalties
+- Defense lawyers can seek to reduce or eliminate criminal penalties